PandiaJason/amphitude/README.md

 *   Select **"Local"** in the menu (Press `L`).

 #### 🌍 Online Play (P2P)
-Amphitude uses a unique **"Join Code"** system to bypass firewalls.
+amphitude uses a unique **"Join Code"** system to bypass firewalls.

 1.  **HOST**: Press `H`.
 The game will generate a **Public Join Code** (e.g., `157.x.x.x:50000`).
 2.  **SHARE**: Send this code to your friend via a messaging app.